Most of us have had food allergies and intolerances touch our lives in some way.

-Fortunately, there are steps that you and your loved ones can take to make your meals enjoyable again.
+Fortunately, there are steps that you and your family members or housemates can take to make your meals enjoyable again.

-Even if this is all new to you and all of the things that I just mentioned are totally foreign and strange and maybe even scary, don’t worry!
+Even if this is all new to you and all of the things that I just mentioned seem totally foreign and strange and maybe even a bit scary, don’t worry!
 You will learn, and you will adjust.